crazyoptimist/nest-starter/README.md

 ## Swagger

-RESTful APIs you can describe with already integrated Swagger.
-To see all available endpoints visit `BASE_URL/api/docs`.
+Swagger is setup already, you can check it by browsing `BASE_URL/api/docs`.

 ## Authentication - JWT

 Already preconfigured JWT authentication.
 It would be greater to change current password hashing to something more secure.